 Florence was not alone, and neither are the countless other women who experience some form of post partum depression or anxiety.
 The Pacific Post Partum Support Society is one that has helped so many mothers in their time of need, so we felt it was a good choice to give back to them this quarter.
 As a family run company, it's very close to our hearts.
 If you or anyone you know is feeling any of these feelings of post partum depression or anxiety, please reach out to them.
 Let them know they are not alone, their feelings are very common and there is help.

 The holidays are a time when people really ramp up the donations, and the places that are often highlighted are local food banks.
-We have partnered up with Share Family and Community Services in the past and thought it was fitting to make our last quarter donation of 2016 to them again.
-They are a wonderful local organization with specific programs for babies, a dedicated food bank program, as well as Holiday Hampers.
+Share Family & Community Services are a wonderful local organization with specific programs for babies, a dedicated food bank program, as well as Holiday Hampers.

 We are so thrilled to be able to support local community initiative's like this one, and we know our donation went to those who needed it the most.